-Both WSPA and Intrepid believe in responsible travel.
+Both World Animal Protection and Intrepid believe in responsible travel.
 We recognise that people impact and are impacted by their travel experiences and we want those experiences to be positive for all travellers and the animals that they encounter along the way.

-My simple rule of thumb is to always show respect – for the people, the culture, the environment and the animals, in every country that I visit.”
+A simple rule of thumb is to always show respect – for the people, the culture, the environment and the animals, in every destination.”

 Find out more about being a Responsible Traveller.